 - The individual must has been diagnosed by a physician as having a genetic trait associated with cystic fibrosis, spinal muscular atrophy, Morquio Syndrome, myotonic dystrophy, or sickle cell anemia; and

-- Patient has been diagnosed by a physician as having a genetic trait associated with a qualified condition; and intends to get pregnant with a partner who is diagnosed by a physician as having a genetic trait associated with the same qualified condition as the individual.
+- The individual intends to get pregnant with a partner who is diagnosed by a physician as having a genetic trait associated with the same condition as the individual.

 Yes, through the Medicaid program (if waiver is approved)

 The Medicaid program (if waiver is approved) must provide coverage for standard fertility preservation services to individuals who: (i) are enrolled in the Medicaid program; (ii) have been diagnosed with a form of cancer by a physician; and (iii) need treatment for that cancer that may cause a substantial risk of sterility or iatrogenic infertility.
 Utah Code Ann. §§ 26-18-420.1(1)(c), 26-18-420.1(3).